Bill Text: CA AB2047 | 2023-2024 | Regular Session | Amended

 66280.

-(2) “Systemwide governing board” means the Board of Governors of the California Community Colleges, the Board of Trustees of the California State University, University or the Regents of the University of California.
+(2)“Systemwide governing board” means the Board of Trustees of the California State University or the Regents of the University of California.

-(b) Notwithstanding any other law, in order to be in compliance with Section 66270, the California Community Colleges, the California State University, University and the University of California shall each do both of the following on or before July 1, 2026:
+(a) Notwithstanding any other law, in order to be in compliance with Section 66270, the California State University and the University of California shall each do both of the following on or before July 1, 2026:

-(2) Establish the position of, and designate a staff person as, the systemwide Title IX coordinator civil rights officer to monitor the system’s compliance with Sections 66292, 66292.1, and 66292.2, respectively.
-The systemwide Title IX coordinator civil rights officer shall have the experience, training, and expertise necessary to coordinate and carry out the requirements of the systemwide Office of Civil Rights pursuant to this section, and to, if necessary, recruit, hire, and train personnel to carry out the requirements of this section.
+(2) Establish the position of, and designate a staff person as, the systemwide civil rights officer to monitor the system’s compliance with Sections 66292, 66292.1, and 66292.2, respectively.
+Section 66292.1.
+The systemwide civil rights officer shall have the experience, training, and expertise necessary to coordinate and carry out the requirements of the systemwide Office of Civil Rights pursuant to this section, and to, if necessary, recruit, hire, and train personnel to carry out the requirements of this section.

-(c) The systemwide Office of Civil Rights established pursuant to paragraph (1) of subdivision (b) shall do all the following:
+(b) The systemwide Office of Civil Rights established pursuant to paragraph (1) of subdivision (b) (a) shall do all of the following:

 (2) In accordance with the policy adopted pursuant to paragraph (1), develop and implement a grievance procedure for prompt and equitable processing, adjudication, and resolution of all complaints of sex discrimination filed by students, faculty, or staff in which the respondent is any of the following: